ShreyasMalakarjunPatil/modular-NNs/README.md

 # When and how are modular networks better?

-This repository is the official implementation of the paper titled "When and how are modular networks better?" under review at ICLR 2025.
+This repository is the official implementation of the paper titled "When and how are modular networks better?" under review at ICML 2025.

 Visualizations of architectures we explored in our paper